 As Michelle Alexander argued in her book, The New Jim Crow, tough-on-crime policies, and the era of mass incarceration they led to, were basically an extension of racist Jim Crow laws that white lawmakers created to oppress Black people after the Civil War (some large plantations were even converted into prisons, like Angola, in Louisiana).
-Recognizing this, leaders in a number of states began to take steps over recent years to reduce the incarceration rate.
+Recognizing this, leaders in a number of states have begun to take steps to reduce the incarceration rate.
 And guess what they discovered?
 Mass incarceration doesn’t make us safer.
 The 10 states that reduced their incarceration rates the most saw the largest drop in crime.

 At the Front End

 If that’s true, then why has change been so long in coming?
-Well, people make a lot of money building prisons.
+Well, people make a lot of money building and operating prisons.
 Mass incarceration is a big business, with the criminalization of poverty and people of color at its heart.

-Our question is simple: why not invest in people instead of prisons?
+Our question is simple: Why not invest in people instead of prisons?
 We all want strong communities.
 Now that we know prisons don’t make us any safer, what can we do to reach people at the front end of the system, before anyone is locked up?
 Well, we’ve done some digging, spoken with experts, and rounded up some ideas: